Freedom of Self-Giving

 Vocation enables us to use our freedom fully and responsibly.
 This freedom involves the whole person and leads to a constant self-giving.

 Our life is enveloped by a great desire for freedom.
 When we are younger, we have the feeling that adults have set themselves against us; everyone dictates how to live a certain way or make up rules to restrict us.
-To some extent we think that we are in this world to live our life at the mercy of others.
+To some extent, we think that we are in this world to live our life at the mercy of others.
 When we grow a little older, we start to have our own will and then serious problems begin at home.
-Our friends usually agree with our views and decisions, but parents don’t seem to understand us.
+Our friends usually agree with our views and decisions, but our parents don’t seem to understand us.
 But are we truly free?

-Freedom is characteristic to the human being.
+Freedom is characteristic of the human being.
 We were created free and are called to live as free beings.
 Otherwise, the salvation offered by Jesus would fall short of humanity.
 In fact, sin has subjugated man to slavery, and on the Cross Jesus restores freedom in its fullness.
 It is in this sense that St. Paul announces: “It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery.”
 (Galatians 5:1).

 This Pauline announcement is, above all, a call for freedom that makes us more authentic and consistent with what we are in relation to God and our brothers and sisters.
 However, full freedom implies living responsibly, not compatible with the selfishness or thoughtlessness that robs us of true happiness.